PrefectHQ/prefect/docs/concepts/artifacts.md

 !!! warning "Artifacts are an experimental feature"
     Artifact are an experimental feature and are subject to change in future releases.

-Whether you're publishing links, markdown, or tables, artifacts provide a powerful and flexible way to showcase important data within your pipeline.
-By leveraging artifacts, you can easily manage and share critical information with your team, providing valuable insights and context for your workflow runs.
+Whether you're publishing links, markdown, or tables, artifacts provide a powerful and flexible way to showcase data within your pipeline.
+By leveraging artifacts, you can easily manage and share information with your team, providing valuable insights and context.
 With the ability to publish links, markdown, tables, and more, artifacts make it easier than ever to stay organized and informed.

 Some potential use cases for artifacts are: